 Day 2: After discussing and completing a daily hazard evaluation we will walk to our instruction site.
-Today we will cover snow climbing techniques, snow anchors, belaying and the multi pitch system.
+Today we will cover snow climbing techniques, snow anchors, belaying, and the multi-pitch system.
 Our normal venue is under the East face of Mt Athabasca and its satellite peak A2.

 Day 3: We will put all of our skills to use on a long and classic alpine route.
-This is a guide led day.
-Objectives completed on previous intro to Alpine Ice courses have been Mt Athabasca 3491m (11,454 ft.) by the Silverhorn route, the North Face, the North Face/NE Ridge routes and Mt Andromeda 3500m (11,483 ft.) by the North Bowl or Skyladder routes.
+This is a guide-led day.
+Objectives completed on previous intro to Alpine Ice courses have been Mt Athabasca 3491m (11,454 ft.) by the Silverhorn route, the North Face, the North Face/NE Ridge routes, and Mt Andromeda 3500m (11,483 ft.) by the North Bowl or Skyladder routes.
 Expect to be on the mountain for up to 14 hours with over 1400m of elevation gain.

-Day 4: On our final day we will transfer our newly learned multi pitch skills to steeper glacier ice where ice protection, V-threads and belays will be used.
-Racking of equipment, movement skills, route selection and technical descent systems will also be covered.
+Day 4: On our final day we will transfer our newly learned multi-pitch skills to steeper glacier ice where ice protection, V-threads, and belays will be used.
+Racking of equipment, movement skills, route selection, and technical descent systems will also be covered.
 Student leads with direct supervision from your guide will transfer your new skills to steep alpine ice.
 The course wraps up after the climbing day has been completed.

 There is considerable flexibility built into the delivery of this program.
 Snow and weather conditions will dictate the order of presentation to a greater or lesser degree.
 It is planned that three of the course days will be climbing days where techniques learned will be used during the ascent of actual snow and ice routes.
 Commonly climbed routes include the ‘ice apron’ on A2, Athabasca by ‘Standard’, ‘Silverhorn’, and North Face routes.
 Other routes climbed less frequently include Andromeda by the ‘Skyladder’.
-It must be emphasized that participants will not be taken on climbs for which the instructors do not consider them ready or where conditions present undue hazard.
+It must be emphasized that participants will not be taken on climbs for which the instructors do not consider them ready or where conditions present an undue hazard.